buccancs/gsr_rgbt_project/README.md

 - Save the final cross-validation performance metrics to a CSV file.

 Stage 3: Inference and Evaluation
 After training, you need to run inference on your test data and then evaluate the results.
+You can do this using individual scripts or the config-driven pipeline.

 ### Running Inference
 Use the inference script to generate predictions for a specific subject: